 At an average elevation of 480 metres above sea level, Poggio Antico’s vineyards are among the highest in the Brunello region.
-The lofty altitude, combined with the close proximity of the Meditteranean Sea, ensures that there is always a steady breeze which reduces the dangers of mold and mildew in the vineyards.
+The lofty altitude, combined with the close proximity of the Mediterranean Sea, ensures there is always a steady breeze which reduces the dangers of mold and mildew in the vineyards.

 The soil on the estate is rocky and calcerous, which makes for good drainage.
 Cover crops are used to aid moisture retention, increase biodiversity and regenerate the soil.
 Since 2017, Poggio Antico has been certified organic.

 The total estate comprises just about 200 hectares, with only 33 hectares under vine.
 Most of these plantings are Sangiovese, however as we see in today’s review there are small plantings of Cabernet and Petit Verdot.